yunchih/ORB-SLAM2-GPU2016-final/README.md

 The purple bars on the row "Default domain" indicates CPU work and the "Compute" row indicates GPU work.

 ##### Results
-Following are some charts of the speedups we achieved on an ordinary PC and on a jetson TX1.
+Following are some charts of the speedups we achieved on an ordinary PC and on a Jetson TX1.
 The PC's CPU/GPU is Xeon E3 1231 / GTX 760.
 The statistics were mesured using chosen sequences of the KITTI dataset and live captured images from the camera module on top of TX1.